hasan-rakibul/hasan-rakibul.github.io/content/blogs/Pawsey-Setonix-for-deep-learning.md

 - Even when I have multiple project allocations, I could not offload to another project's `software` directory (by symlinking) due to the inode quota being __per user__.

 ### Pawsey-provided Pytorch
+**Note that the following issue was appeared on my attempt in 2024.
+Lately, in January 2025 (as also mentioned above), I managed to use the official Pytorch container successfully using their updated guide ([here](https://pawsey.atlassian.net/wiki/spaces/US/pages/51931230/PyTorch)).**

 ```bash
 module load <preferred_pytorch_version> # e.g., pytorch/2.2.0-rocm5.7.3
 python3 -m venv <path/to/venv> # create a new virtual environment
 ```

-**There is a problem here.** The symlinked Python version in the virtual environment is different from the loaded Pytorch.
+**There is (or was, haven't checked lately) a problem here.** The symlinked Python version in the virtual environment is different from the loaded Pytorch.
 To verify, go to the `bin` directory of the virtual environment and run `ls -l`.
 It will show the symbolic link.
 An entry of `python3 -> /usr/bin/python3` means the virtual environment is linked to the system Python, which we don't want.
 We can find the correct Python path using `which python3` command after loading the PyTorch module (for example: `/software/setonix/2023.08/containers/modules-long/quay.io/pawsey/pytorch/2.2.0-rocm5.7.3/bin/python3`).
 Then, to update the symlink, we can use the following command:
 ```bash
 ln -sf <correct/path/to/python3> <path/to/venv>/bin/python3 # or, just python3 if you are in the bin directory
 ```